active-group/active-clojure/README.md

 #### Projection lens

-You can provide a binding name to the option key `:projection-lens` to create a [[active.clojure.lens/record-lens]] for the record that is bound to the supplied binding name.
+You can provide a binding name to the option key `:projection-lens-constructor` to create a [[active.clojure.lens/record-lens]] constructor for the record that is bound to the supplied binding name.
 For example:

 ```
 (define-record-type Pare
-  {:projection-lens pare-lens}
+  {:projection-lens-constructor pare-lens}
   kons
   pare?
   [a kar